This page provides information on the lab’s culture, how to join the lab, and the general workflow for starting up and working on project tasks.

 • Rather than dumping all the files in one single Data folder, create sub-folders within the data folder organized by type.
 For example, one folder could be demographics, another folder is for another distinct type of data (e.g., crime).

 • Always start your R Code with a a file header that provides a brief summary of what it is doing.
 Indicate yourself as the author, and put the date you first created, and another date for when you last edited.
 And always provide comments to each line of your code.
-An example of a file header is shown below
+An example of a file header for an R Script is shown below:

 ##########################################################